+Ever get one of those giant tins that are filled with popcorn, usually butter, cheese, and caramel?
+How about a box of Cracker Jacks or Fiddle Faddle?
+Does anybody else find them a little…blah?
+If you are not a fan of caramel popcorn, I promise this will change your mind.
+I already made this recipe twice plus a coworker made some for me.
 One of my obsessions lately is buying treat boxes and bags to give to people.
 Look at these cute love bird bags.
 Wouldn’t you be excited if you received one of these?
 I wanted to make a few lucky coworkers something special for Valentine’s Day, but what to make?
 Obviously not a cupcake.
-I saw a recipe on Pinterest where you coat popcorn in chocolate and sprinkles then throw in some marshmallows and MnMs.
-Problem is one coworker is not a huge fan of chocolate.
-Then as I was browsing my Baked Explorations book (ps go buy it now), I saw a recipe for Caramel Popcorn.
+I saw a recipe on Pinterest where you coat popcorn in chocolate and sprinkles then throw in some marshmallows and M&Ms. Problem is one coworker is not a huge fan of chocolate.
+Then as I was browsing my Baked Explorations cookbook, I saw a recipe for Caramel Popcorn.
 My coworkers love caramel and you can leave out the chocolate, so here was my answer.

+I don’t eat caramel popcorn, or at least I thought I didn’t, but a good baker always tastes, right?
+I snuck in a bite.
+And another.
+And another.
+Uh oh, I hope I have enough!
+When did caramel popcorn taste so good?
 The original recipe has chocolate drizzled on it as well.
 As tempting as this is, I was too tired to temper chocolate for the first time.
 Although it would make a good addition, you wouldn’t miss it either.

 If you use microwave popcorn, make sure it is plain and not buttered.
 I found hulless popcorn kernels but didn’t realize how tiny they would be.
 Dad made fun of it and said to use bigger popcorn next time.
 Well at least you aren’t choking on a kernel for the next hour, right?

-- 1/2 cup unpopped kernels (or 12 cups popped corn)
+- 12 cups popped corn*

-- 1/2 cup butter, cut into chunks
+- 1/2 cup (4 ounces) unsalted butter, cut into 8 tablespoons

-- 1 cup brown sugar
+- 1 cup packed brown sugar

 - 1/4 cup corn syrup

-- 1 Tbsp molasses
+- 1 tablespoon molasses

-- 1/4 tsp salt
+- 1/4 teaspoon salt

-- 1/4 tsp + 1/8 tsp baking soda
+- 1/4 teaspoon baking soda

-- 1 tsp vanilla
+- 1 teaspoon vanilla extract

-- Preheat oven to 250F.
-In a medium saucepan, melt butter over low heat.
-Add sugar, corn syrup, and molasses; stir gently to mix.
+- In a medium saucepan, melt butter over low heat.
+Add sugar, corn syrup, and molasses.
 Stir occasionally until it starts to boil.
-Bring the mixture to 240F (if you don’t have a thermometer, you can use the soft-ball stage test).
-Remove the pan from the heat and stir in salt, baking soda, and vanilla.
-Pour caramel over the popcorn and fold until all of the popcorn is coated.
+Continue boiling until the mixture reaches 240F.
+Remove from the heat then stir in salt, baking soda, and vanilla (the baking soda may cause it to foam a little).
+Pour over the popcorn and fold until all of the popcorn is coated.

-Source: Baked Explorations
+Source: Slightly adapted from Baked Explorations